drobilla/exess/README.md

 ------------

 None, except the C standard library.
-To be precise, exess uses only the following functions from the standard library:
+More precisely, exess uses only the following functions from the standard library:

   * `ldexp`
   * `llrint`